-Seeing the destruction it has caused we feel slightly obligated to talk some fences and hurricanes.
+Seeing the destruction it has caused we feel slightly obligated to talk some fences, moderate winds and hurricanes.

-In fact, many years ago every home insurance plan in England used to cover fence storm damage.
+In fact, many years ago every home insurance plan in England used to cover garden storm damage.

 That until in 1987 another calamity, symbolically named “the Great Storms of 1987” struck all of southern England (together with France and part of Scandinavia) only to take 22 lives and cause tremendous property destruction.

 Naturally, all homeowner insurance agencies found themselves buried in claims about covering destroyed fences.
-As fencing panels are prone to wind damage, which that historical day made clear, insurers no longer wanted to deal with that type of coverage.
+As wind resistant fence panels are still vulnerable to a strong storm, which that historical day made clear, insurers no longer wanted to deal with that type of coverage.